Chapter 01 · Message components

 Brevity

-Reading cost is paid per-line on mobile, where roughly 65 to 75% of B2B mail is first-opened.
-A message occupying four screen-heights on a phone has a cost-of-engagement that exceeds the cost of deletion for any recipient not pre-disposed to the sender.
-The reply-rate curve bends sharply downward past 120 words — a 90-word message and a 150-word message differ by 30 to 40% in reply rate, all else equal.
+Reading cost is paid per line on mobile, where 65 to 75% of B2B mail is first opened.
+A message that runs four screen-heights on a phone costs more to read than it costs to delete.
+The reply curve bends down sharply past 120 words.
+A 90-word message and a 150-word message differ by 30 to 40% in reply rate on the same offer.

-The 50 to 90 word target is not arbitrary.
-It is the length at which a recipient-oriented hook, a why-you-specifically sentence, and an explicit ask coexist on a single mobile screen without scroll.
-Below 40 words reads as low-effort; above 110 reads as a pitch deck pasted into mail.
+The target is 50 to 125 words — enough for a hook, a why-you-specifically sentence, a credibility line, and an explicit ask on a single mobile screen with no scroll.
+The recipient should be able to read it in under a minute.
+Below 40 words reads as low-effort.
+Above 130 reads as a pitch deck pasted into mail.

 The failure mode is the operator who believes the recipient needs more context to understand the offer.
-The recipient does not need more context.
-A 200-word first-touch is the operator solving the operator's problem of feeling under-explained at the expense of the recipient's decision speed.
+They don't.
+A 200-word first touch is you solving your problem of feeling under-explained at the cost of the recipient's decision speed.

 Recipient-orientation